Suicide

 3. Is suicide ever rational or prudent?

 These four questions interrelate in complex ways.
-For instance, it might be assumed that if suicide is morally permissible in some circumstances, then neither other individuals nor the state should interfere with suicidal behavior (in those same circumstances).
-However, this conclusion might not follow if those same suicidal individuals are irrational and interference is required in order to prevent them from taking their lives, an outcome they would regret were they more fully rational.
-Furthermore, for those moral theories that emphasize rational autonomy, whether an individual has rationally chosen to take her own life may settle all four questions.
-In any event, the interrelationships among suicide’s moral permissibility, its rationality, and the duties of others and of society as a whole is complex, and we should be wary of assuming that an answer to any one of these four questions decisively settles the other three.
+For instance, it might be assumed that if suicide is sometimes morally permissible, then neither other individuals nor the state should interfere with suicidal behavior in those circumstances.
+However, this conclusion might not follow if those same suicidal individuals are irrational and interference is required in order to prevent them from taking their lives.
+In contrast, for those moral theories that emphasize rational autonomy, whether an individual has rationally chosen to take their own life may settle all four questions.
+In any event, the interrelationships among suicide’s moral permissibility, its rationality, and the duties of others and of society as a whole is complex, and we should be wary of assuming that an answer to any one of these four questions settles the others.

 3.2 The Deontological Argument from the Sanctity of Life

 The simplest moral outlook on suicide holds that it is necessarily wrong because human life is sacred.
 Though this position is often associated with religious thinkers, especially Catholics, Ronald Dworkin (1993) points out that atheists may appeal to this claim as well.
-According to this ‘sanctity of life’ view, human life is inherently valuable and precious, demanding respect from others and reverence for oneself.
-Hence, suicide is wrong because it violates our moral duty to honor the inherent value of human life, regardless of the value of that life to others or to the person whose life it is.
+According to this ‘sanctity of life’ view, human life is inherently precious, demanding respect from others and oneself.
+Hence, suicide is wrong because it violates our moral duty to honor the inherent value of human life, which obtains regardless of whether the suicidal individual or others value any particular human life.
 The sanctity of life view is thus a deontological position on suicide.

-The great merit of the sanctity of life position is that it reflects a common moral sentiment, namely, that killing is wrong in itself.
+The great merit of the sanctity of life position is that it reflects a common moral sentiment, namely, that killing is inherently wrong.
 But the sanctity of life view faces several challenges.
-The first is that its proponents need to show that it is consistent with the justifiability of other forms of killing many have thought defensible, such as killing in wartime or killing in self-defense.
-Why, in other words, are other forms of killing morally permitted but suicide is not?
-Second, the sanctity of life view appears to assert that simply being alive, irrespective of the current or expected quality of a person’s life, confers value on a human life.
+The first is that its proponents need to show that it is consistent with the apparent permissibility of other forms of killing, such as killing in wartime or in self-defense.
+Why should other forms of killing be permitted while suicide is not?
+Second, the sanctity of life view appears to assert that simply being alive, irrespective of the quality of a person’s life, is valuable.
 But Peter Singer (1994) and others have argued against the sanctity of life position on the grounds that the value of a continuing life is not intrinsic but extrinsic, to be judged on the basis of the individual’s likely future quality of life.
 If the value of a person’s continued life is measured by its likely quality, then suicide may be permissible when that quality is low (see section 3.5).
 Third, we may question the inference from the sanctity of life to the moral impermissibility of suicide.
 Those who engage in suicidal behavior when their futures promise to be extraordinarily bleak do not seem to exhibit insufficient regard for the sanctity of life (Dworkin 1993, 238).
 Indeed, it may be argued that suicide may affirm the value of human lives in those circumstances where medical or psychological conditions reduce individuals to shadows of their former fully capable selves (Cholbi 2002).

 3.3 Religious Arguments

-The second general category of religious arguments rest on analogies concerning the relationship between God and humanity.
-For the most part, these arguments aim to establish that God, and not human individuals, has the proper moral authority to determine the circumstances of their deaths.
-One historically prominent analogy (suggested by Aquinas and Locke) states that we are God’s property and so suicide is a wrong to God akin to theft or destruction of property.
+The second category of religious arguments rest on analogies concerning the relationship between God and humanity.
+For the most part, these arguments aim to establish that only God has the moral authority to determine the circumstances under which we die.
+One historically prominent analogy (suggested by Aquinas and Locke) states that we are God’s property and so suicide is a wrong to God akin to theft.
 This analogy seems weak on several fronts.
 First, if we are God’s property, we are an odd sort of property, in that God apparently bestowed upon us free will that permits us to act in ways that are inconsistent with God’s wishes or intentions.
 It is difficult to see how an autonomous entity with free will can be subject to the kind of control or dominion to which other sorts of property are subject.
-Second, the argument appears to rest on the assumption that God does not wish his property destroyed.
+Second, the argument appears to assume that God does not wish his property destroyed.
 Yet given the traditional theistic conception of God as not lacking in any way, how could the destruction of something God owns (a human life) be a harm to God or to his interests (Holley 1989, 105)?
 Third, it is difficult to reconcile this argument with the claim that God is all-loving.
 If a person’s life is sufficiently bad, an all-loving God might permit his property to be destroyed through suicide.
 Finally, some have questioned the extent of the duties imposed by God’s property right in us by arguing that the destruction of property might be morally justified in order to prevent significant harm to oneself.
 If the only available means to save myself from a ticking bomb is to stash it in the trunk of the nearest car to dampen the blast, and the nearest car belongs to my neighbor, then destroying his property appears justified in order to avoid serious harm to myself.
 Likewise, if only by killing myself can I avoid a serious future harm to myself, I appear justified in destroying my life even if it is God’s property.

-Another common analogy asserts that God bestows life upon us as a gift, and it would be a mark of ingratitude or neglect to reject that gift by taking our lives.
-The obvious weakness with this “gift analogy” is that a gift, genuinely given, does not come with conditions such as that suggested by the analogy, i.e., once given, a gift becomes the property of its recipient and its giver no longer has any claim on what the recipient does with this gift.
+Another common analogy asserts that God bestows life upon us as a gift, and it would be a mark of ingratitude to reject that gift by suicide.
+The obvious weakness with this “gift analogy” is that a gift usually does not come with conditions such as that suggested by the analogy; once given, a gift becomes the property of its recipient and its giver no longer has any claim on what the recipient does with it.
 It may perhaps be imprudent to waste an especially valuable gift, but it does not appear to be unjust to a gift giver to do so.
-As Kluge (1975, 124) put it, “a gift we cannot reject is not a gift”.
-A variation of this line of argument holds that we owe God a debt of gratitude for our lives, and so to kill ourselves would be disrespectful or even insulting to God, (Ramsey 1978, 146) or would amount to an irresponsible use of this gift.
+As Kluge (1975, 124) put it, “a gift we cannot reject is not a gift.”
+A variation of this line of argument holds that we owe God a debt of gratitude for our lives, and so to kill ourselves would be disrespectful to God (Ramsey 1978, 146).
 Yet this variation does not really evade the criticism directed at the first version: Even if we owe God a debt of gratitude, disposing of our lives does not seem inconsistent with our expressing gratitude for having lived at all (Beauchamp 1992).
-Furthermore, if a person’s life is rife with misery and unhappiness, it is far from clear that she owes God much in the way of gratitude for this apparently ill-chosen “gift” of life.
-Defenders of the gift analogy must therefore defend the claim that life, simply because it is given to us by a loving God, is an expression of God’s benevolent nature and is therefore necessarily a benefit to us (Holley 1989, 113–114).
+Furthermore, if a person’s life is rife with misery and unhappiness, it is far from clear that they owe God much in the way of gratitude for this apparently ill-chosen “gift” of life.
+Defenders of the gift analogy must therefore defend the claim that life, having been given to us by a benevolent God, is necessarily beneficial to us (Holley 1989, 113–114).

-In addition, there is a less recognized undercurrent of religious thought that favors suicide.
+Additionally, there is a less recognized undercurrent of religious thought that favors suicide.
 For example, suicide permits us to reunite with deceased loved ones, allows those who have been absolved of sin to assure their entrance to heaven, and releases the soul from the bondage of the body.
-In both Christian and Asian religious traditions, suicide holds the promise of a vision of, or union with, the divine (Pabst Battin 1996, 53–64).
+In both Christian and Asian religious traditions, suicide holds the promise of a vision of, or union with, the divine (Battin 1996, 53–64).

-3.4 Libertarian Views and the Right to Suicide
+3.4 Libertarian Views, Post-Modernism, and the Right to Suicide

-Libertarianism typically asserts that the right to suicide is a right of noninterference, to wit, that others are morally barred from interfering with suicidal behavior.
+More conventionally, libertarians typically assert that the right to suicide is a right of noninterference, such that others are morally barred from interfering with suicidal behavior.
 Some assert the stronger claim that the right to suicide is a liberty right, such that individuals have no duty to forego suicide (i.e., that suicide violates no moral duties), or a claim right, according to which other individuals may be morally obliged not only not to interfere with a person’s suicidal behavior but to assist in that behavior.
 (See the entry on rights.)
-Our having a claim right to suicide implies that we also have rights of noninterference and of liberty and is a central worry about physician-assisted suicide (Pabst Battin 1996, 163–164).
-Since whether we have a liberty right to suicide concerns whether it violates other moral obligations, including obligations to other people, I shall leave discussion of that issue to section 3.5 and focus here on whether there is a right of noninterference.
+A claim right to suicide implies that we also have rights of noninterference and of liberty and is a central issue for physician-assisted suicide (Battin 1996, 163–164).
+Since whether we have a liberty right to suicide concerns whether it violates other moral obligations, including obligations to other people, we leave discussion of that issue to section 3.5 and focus here on whether there is a right of noninterference.
 (Whether suicidal individuals have a claim right to others’ assistance is addressed in section 3.8.)

-The notion of self-ownership gives rise to certain puzzles though.
-Ownership seems to (a) involve two metaphysically distinct entities, the owned (my wristwatch) and the owner (me), and (b), an act or event by which one acquires a property right in thing owned.
-It is not obvious how to make sense of either of these facts in the case of self-ownership or ownership of one’s body.
+The notion of self-ownership gives rise to certain puzzles, and is rejected by some authors (Lippert-Rasmussen 2008).
+Ownership seems to (a) involve two metaphysically distinct entities, the owned (my wristwatch) and the owner (me), and (b), an act or event by which one acquires ownership.
+It is not obvious how to make sense of either of these facts in the case of self-ownership .
 While we can give away our bodies (donating a kidney, for example, or willing that our corpses be used for scientific research), our coming to own our bodies is harder to grasp.
-We did not, after all, create our own bodies, purchase them, etc. And while it may be true that we come to own our bodies because they are a gift from others (God or our biological parents), this seems to require that there already exist some non-embodied self to serve as the recipient of this gift.
-Self-ownership might therefore seem to require a controversial dualistic metaphysics of the self, at odds with a naturalistic philosophical perspective wherein we are essentially embodied beings.
-(Cholbi 2011, 84–86) Perhaps self-ownership is a metaphor meant to capture a similar property-like set of rights we have toward our bodies,rights that allow us to exercise property-like control or authority over our bodies.
-(Kluge 1975, 119) Finally, a right to suicide rooted in a putative right of self-ownership would not be unlimited.
-For uses of one’s property, including its destruction, can be harmful to others.
-Thus, even on the assumption that we do own our own bodies, we may be morally required to refrain from suicide when and because the destruction of our bodies harms others.
+We did not, after all, create our own bodies, purchase them, etc. And while it may be true that we come to own our bodies because they are a gift from others (God or our biological parents), this seems to require that there already exists some non-embodied self to serve as the recipient of this gift.
+Self-ownership might therefore seem to require a controversial dualistic metaphysics of the self, at odds with a naturalistic philosophical perspective wherein we are essentially embodied (Cholbi 2011, 84–86, Phillips 2011).
+Perhaps self-ownership is instead a metaphor meant to capture a similar property-like set of rights we have toward our bodies, rights that allow us to exercise property-like authority over our bodies (Kluge 1975, 119), where these rights might be useful political constructions (Pallikkathayil 2017, Aas 2005).
+Finally, a right to suicide rooted in a putative right of self-ownership would not be unlimited.
+Uses of one’s property, including its destruction, can be harmful to others.
+Thus, even if we own our bodies, we may be morally required to refrain from suicide when and because the destruction of our bodies harms others.
 (See section 3.5 for arguments concerning duties to others.)

 A fourth approach to the question of suicide’s permissibility asks not whether others may interfere with suicidal behavior but whether we have a liberty right to suicide, whether, that is, suicide violates any moral duties to others.
-Those who argue that suicide can violate our duties to others generally claim that suicide can harm either specific others (family, friends, etc.) or is a harm to the community as a whole.
+Those who argue that suicide can violate our duties to others generally claim that suicide can harm either specific others (family, friends, etc.) or is a harm to whole community.

 No doubt the suicide of a family member or loved one produces a number of harmful psychological and economic effects.
-In addition to the usual grief, suicide “survivors” confront a complex array of feelings.
-Various forms of guilt are quite common, such as that arising from (a) the belief that one contributed to the suicidal person’s anguish, or (b) the failure to recognize that anguish, or (c) the inability to prevent the suicidal act itself.
+In addition to an especially challenging form of grief (Millar 2026), suicide “survivors” often confront a complex array of feelings.
+Guilt is common, rooted in (a) the belief that one contributed to the suicidal person’s anguish, or (b) the failure to recognize that anguish, or (c) the inability to prevent the suicide itself.
 Suicide also leads to rage, loneliness, and awareness of vulnerability in those left behind.
-Still, some of these reactions may be due to the strong stigma and shame associated with suicide, in which case these reactions cannot, without logical circularity, be invoked in arguments that suicide is wrong because it produces these psychological reactions (Pabst Battin 1996, 68–69), i.e., the wrongfulness of suicide cannot rest on the emotions provoked by the belief that it is wrong.
+Still, some of these reactions may be due to the stigma associated with suicide, in which case these reactions cannot, without logical circularity, be invoked in arguments that suicide is wrong because it produces these psychological reactions (Battin 1996, 68–69), i.e., the wrongfulness of suicide cannot rest on the emotions provoked by the belief that it is wrong.
 Suicide can also cause clear economic or material harm, as when the suicidal person leaves behind dependents unable to support themselves financially.
 Suicide can therefore be understood as a violation of the distinctive “role obligations” applicable to spouses, parents, caretakers, and loved ones.
-However, even if suicide is harmful to family members or loved ones, this does not support an absolute prohibition on suicide, since some suicides will not leave survivors, and among those that do, the extent of these harms is likely to differ such that the stronger these relationships are, the more harmful suicide is and the more likely it is to be morally wrong.
-Besides, from a utilitarian perspective, these harms would have to be weighed against the harms done to the would-be suicide by continuing to live a difficult or painful life.
-At most, the argument that suicide is a harm to family and to loved ones establishes that it is sometimes wrong (Cholbi 2011, 62–64).
+However, even if suicide is harmful to family members or loved ones, this does not support an absolute prohibition on suicide, since some suicides will not leave survivors, and among those that do, the extent of these harms is likely to vary case to case.
+From a utilitarian perspective, these harms must be weighed against the harms done to the suicidal person by by continuing to live an undesirable life.
+At most then, the argument that suicide is a harm to family and to loved ones establishes that it is sometimes wrong (Cholbi 2011, 62–64).

-A second brand of social argument echoes Aristotle in asserting that suicide is a harm to the community or the state.
-One general form such arguments take is that because a community depends on the economic and social productivity of its members, its members have an obligation to contribute to their society, an obligation clearly violated by suicide (Pabst Battin 1996, 70–78, Cholbi 2011, 58–60).
-For example, suicide denies a society the labor provided by its members, or in the case of those with scarce talents such as medicine, art, or political leadership, the crucial goods their talents enable them to provide.
-Another version states that suicide deprives society of whatever individuals might contribute to society morally (by way of charity, beneficence, moral example, etc.) Still, it is difficult to show that a society has a moral claim on its members’ labor, talents, or virtue that compels its members to contribute to societal well-being no matter what.
-After all, individuals often fail to contribute as much as they might in terms of their labor or special talents without incurring moral blame.
-It does not therefore seem to be the case that individuals are morally required to benefit society in whatever way they are capable, regardless of the harms to themselves.
-Again, this line of argument appears to show at most only that suicide is sometimes wrong, namely, when the benefit (in terms of future harm not suffered) the individual gains by dying is less than the benefits she would deny to society by dying.
+A second social argument echoes Aristotle in asserting that suicide is a harm to the community or the state.
+One form such arguments take is that because a community depends on the economic and social productivity of its members, its members have an obligation to contribute to their society, an obligation violated by suicide (Battin 1996, 70–78, Cholbi 2011, 58–60).
+Suicide denies a society the labor provided by its members, or in the case of those with scarce talents such as medicine, art, or political leadership, the crucial goods those talents secure.
+Another version states that suicide deprives society of whatever individuals might contribute morally (through charity, beneficence, moral example, etc.).
+Still, it is difficult to show that a society has a moral claim on its members’ labor, talents, or virtue that compels its members to contribute to societal well-being no matter what.
+After all, individuals often fail to contribute as much as they might without incurring moral blame.
+It does not therefore seem true that individuals are morally required to benefit society in whatever way they are capable, regardless of the harms to themselves.
+Again, this line of argument appears to show at most only that suicide is sometimes wrong, namely, when the harms avoided by the suicidal individual are outweighed by the benefits they would provide to society by continuing to live.

 A modification of this argument claims that suicide violates a person’s duty of reciprocity to society (Cholbi 2011, 60–62).
-On this view, an individual and the society in which she lives stand in a reciprocal relationship such that in exchange for the goods the society has provided to the individual, the individual must continue to live in order to provide her society with the goods that relationship demands.
+On this view, an individual and the society in which they live stand in a reciprocal relationship: In exchange for the goods the society has provided to the individual, the individual must provide their society with other goods, and so must continue to live.
 Yet in envisioning the relationship between society and the individual as quasi-contractual in nature, the reciprocity argument reveals its principal flaw: The conditions of this “contract” may not be met, and also, once met, impose no further obligations upon the parties.
-As Baron d’Holbach (1970, 136–137) pointed out, the contract between an individual and her society is a conditional one, presupposing “mutual advantages between the contracting parties.”
-Hence, if a society fails to fulfill its obligations under the contract, namely to provide individuals with the goods needed for a decent quality of life, then the individual is not morally required to live in order to reciprocate an arrangement that society has already reneged on.
-Moreover, once an individual has discharged her obligations under this societal contract, she no longer is under an obligation to continue her life.
-Hence, the aged or others who have already made substantial contributions to societal welfare would be morally permitted to engage in suicide under this argument.
+As Baron d’Holbach (1970, 136–137) pointed out, the contract between an individual and their society is a conditional one, presupposing “mutual advantages between the contracting parties.”
+Hence, if a society fails to fulfill its obligations under the contract, namely to provide individuals with the goods needed for a decent quality of life, then the individual is not morally required to continue living in order to provide goods to their society.
+Moreover, once an individual has discharged their obligations under this contract, they are no longer under an obligation to continue to live.
+Hence, this argument allows that the aged or others who have already made substantial contributions to societal welfare would be morally permitted to engage in suicide.

 3.6 Suicide as a Moral Duty?

-To this point, we have addressed arguments that concern whether a moral permission to engage in suicidal behavior exists, and indeed, it is this question that has dominated ethical discussion of suicide.
-Yet the social arguments against suicide are fundamentally consequentialist, and some act-utilitarians have discussed the correlative possibility that the good consequences of suicide might so outweigh its bad consequences as to render suicide admirable or even morally obligatory (Cosculluela 1995, 76–81).
-In fact, in some cases, suicide may be honorable.
-Suicides that are clearly other-regarding, aiming at protecting the lives or well-being of others, or at political protest, may fall into this category (Kupfer 1990, 73–74).
-Examples of this might include the grenade-jumping soldier mentioned earlier, or the spy who takes his life in order not to be subjected to torture that will lead to his revealing vital military secrets.
+To this point, we have addressed arguments regarding a moral permission to engage in suicidal behavior, and indeed, this question has dominated ethical discussion of suicide.
+Yet social arguments against suicide are fundamentally consequentialist, and some act-utilitarians have discussed the correlative possibility that the good consequences of suicide might so outweigh its bad consequences as to render suicide admirable or even morally obligatory (Cosculluela 1995, 76–81).
+In some cases, suicide may be honorable.
+Suicides that intend to protect the lives or well-being of others that represent political protest may fall into this category (Kupfer 1990, 73–74).
+Examples might include the grenade-jumping soldier mentioned earlier, or the spy who takes their life in order not to be subjected to torture that will lead to their revealing vital military secrets.
 Utilitarians have given particular attention to the question of end-of-life euthanasia, suggesting that at the very least, those with painful terminal illnesses have a right to voluntary euthanasia (Glover 1990, chs.
 14–15, Singer 1993, ch.
 7).
-Yet utilitarian views hold that we have a moral duty to maximize happiness, from which it follows that when an act of suicide will produce more happiness than will remaining alive, then that suicide is not only morally permitted, but morally required.
+Yet utilitarian views hold that we have a moral duty to maximize overall happiness, from which it follows that when suicide would produce more overall happiness than would remaining alive, then suicide is morally required.

 However, the thesis that there may exist a “duty to die” need not be defended by appeal to overtly consequentialist or utilitarian reasoning.
-In the course of articulating what he terms a “family-centered” approach to bioethics, the philosopher John Hardwig (1996, 1997) has argued that sometimes the burdens that a person imposes on others, particularly on family members or loved ones, by continuing to live are sufficiently great that one may have a duty to die in order to relieve them of these burdens.
-Hardwig’s argument thus seems to turn not on the overall balance of costs and benefits that result from a person living or dying, but on the fairness of the burdens that a person imposes on others by continuing to live.
+In the course of articulating what he terms a “family-centered” approach to bioethics, the philosopher John Hardwig (1996, 1997) has argued that sometimes the burdens that a person imposes on family members or loved ones by continuing to live are sufficiently great that they may have a duty to die so as to mitigate those burdens.
+Hardwig’s argument turns not on the overall balance of costs and benefits that result from a person living or dying, but on the fairness of the burdens that a person imposes on others by continuing to live.

-While generally acknowledging Hardwig’s suggestion that duties to others have been neglected in discussion of the ethics of suicide, critics of morally required suicide raise a number of objections to his proposal.
-(See Hardwig et al. 2000, Humber & Almeder 2000.)
-Some doubt that the duty of beneficence to which Hardwig appeals justifies anything stronger than a permission to take one’s own life when continuing to live is burdensome to others (Cholbi 2010b).
-Others worry that a moral requirement to engage in suicide raises the sinister and totalitarian prospect that individuals may be obliged to engage in suicide against their wishes (Moreland & Geisler 1990, 94, Pabst Battin 1996, 94–95).
-This worry may reflect an implicit acceptance of a variation of the sanctity of life view (see section 3.2) or may reflect concerns about infringements upon individual’s autonomy (see section 3.6).
-Other critics suggest that even if there is a duty to die, this duty should not be understood as a duty that entails that others may compel those with such a duty to take their lives (Menzel 2000, Narveson 2000).
-Questions about social justice and equality (whether, for example, especially vulnerable populations such as women or the poor might be more likely to act on such a duty) are also raised.
-One utilitarian response to these objections is to reject a duty to die on rule utilitarian grounds: Suicide would be morally forbidden because general adherence to a rule prohibiting suicide would produce better overall consequences than would general adherence to a rule permitting suicide (Brandt 1975, Pabst Battin 1996, 96–98).
+Critics of morally obligatory suicide raise a number of objections to Hardwig’s proposal (see Hardwig et al. 2000, Humber & Almeder 2000).
+Some doubt that the duty of beneficence to which Hardwig appeals justifies anything stronger than a permission to take one’s own life when continuing to live is burdensome to others (Cholbi 2010b, Kious 2022).
+Others worry that a moral requirement to engage in suicide raises the sinister prospect that individuals may be obliged to engage in suicide against their wishes (Moreland & Geisler 1990, 94, Battin 1996, 94–95).
+This worry may reflect an implicit acceptance of a variation of the sanctity of life view (see section 3.2) or may reflect concerns about infringements upon individual’s autonomy (see section 3.7).
+Other critics suggest that even if there is a duty to die, this duty should not be understood as a duty that entitles others to compel its performance (Menzel 2000, Narveson 2000).
+Questions about social justice and equality (whether, for example, vulnerable populations such as women, persons with disabilities, or the poor might be more likely to act on such a duty) are also raised.
+One utilitarian response to these objections is to reject a duty to die on rule utilitarian grounds: Even socially beneficial suicide should be morally forbidden because general adherence to a rule prohibiting suicide would produce better overall consequences than would general adherence to a rule permitting suicide (Brandt 1975, Battin 1996, 96–98).

 3.7 Autonomy, Rationality, and Responsibility

 A more restricted version of the claim that we have a right to noninterference regarding suicide holds that suicide is permitted so long as—leaving aside questions of duties to others—it is rationally chosen.
-In a similar vein, Kantians might claim that suicidal choices must be respected if those choices are autonomous, that is, if an individual chooses to end her life on the basis of reasons that she acknowledges as relevant to her situation.
-Such positions are narrower than the libertarian view, in that they permit suicide only when it is performed on a rational basis (or a rational basis that the individual acknowledges as relevant to her situation) and permits others to interfere only when it is not performed on that basis.
+Similarly, some Kantians claim that suicidal choices must be respected if those choices are autonomous, that is, if an individual chooses to end their life on the basis of reasons that they acknowledge as relevant to their situation.
+Such positions are less morally permissive than the libertarian view, since they permit suicide only when it is performed on a rational basis (or a rational basis that the individual acknowledges as relevant to their situation) and permits others to interfere only when it is not performed on that basis.

 One initial challenge to the possibility of rational suicide rests on the notion that suicide, being a choice to end one’s life, is necessarily irrational.
 The thought here is that any coherent judgment of suicide’s rationality requires comparing the state of being alive (or continuing to live) with being dead.
 But either because no one has sufficient knowledge of the state of being dead (Devine 1978) or because suicide ensures that the suicidal person has no future to look forward to (Cowley 2006), judgments that ending one’s life is rational are incoherent or misplaced.

 In recent years, this ‘two-state’ requirement (that death can only be judged rational or irrational if it is possible to compare the state of being alive with the state of being dead) has been widely rejected.
 In particular, the rationality of the decision to end one’s life need not be construed in terms of the value of being alive versus the value of being dead (Luper 2009, 82–88).
-Rather, the rationality of suicide concerns a choice about the value or quality of different lives one could have: a shorter life, whose duration is truncated by suicide, versus the longer life an individual would be most likely to have if they forego suicide.
+Rather, the rationality of suicide concerns a choice about the value or quality of different lives one could have: a shorter life with a duration truncated by suicide, versus the longer life an individual that would be most if the individual foregoes suicide.
 As Richard Brandt has put it, what those contemplating ending their lives are considering are different durations or courses of their lives:

 The person who is contemplating suicide is obviously making a choice between future world-courses: the world-course that includes his demise, say, an hour from now, and several possible ones that contain his demise at a later point… The basic question a person must answer in order to determine which world-course is best or rational for him to choose, is which he would choose under conditions of optimal use of information, when all of his desires are taken into account.
 (Brandt 1975)